j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 trying always to read the same picked address again and again until that one is picked from the server as the one to have the flag.
-Since we only need to pick an address between 16 doors, `6.25%` of chances to hit the jackpot is very doable even if the contest use some kind of [PoW](https://en.wikipedia.org/wiki/Proof_of_work) (Prof of Work), which it did not.
+Since we only need to pick an address between 16 doors, `6.25%` of chances to hit the jackpot is very doable even if the contest uses some kind of [PoW](https://en.wikipedia.org/wiki/Proof_of_work) (Prof of Work), which it did not.
 Now the payload is reduced (22 bytes) to: